Commonly Asked Questions for Union Online Students

 CSU’s Career Plus program operates with a rolling admissions process and accepts students throughout the year for 5 or more start dates per year.
 Prospective students should allow at least 30 days to complete the admissions and enrollment process.
 Students may be admitted to CSU’s Career Plus program upon review of official transcripts that shows the student has earned 60+ college credits with a 2.2 cumulative GPA.
 Official credit evaluations of all previous credits and degree progress audits may take up to 8 weeks from the time all official transcripts are received by CSU.

 CSU accepts up to 90 credits from previous colleges and universities toward your CSU degree.
 Courses must be at the college level from an accredited institution and must fit the requirements of your degree program.
 Students must complete a minimum of 24 credits with CSU in order to earn a degree from the University.

 A: The Free College Benefit is an investment in you and your future.
-With the Free College Benefit, union members and their families do not have to pay out of pocket for any tuition, fees or e-books at for the online Bachelor’s Degree Completion programs at CSU—resulting in cost savings of thousands of dollars!
+With the Free College Benefit, union members and their families do not have to pay out of pocket for any tuition, fees or e-books for the online Career Plus Bachelor’s Degree Completion programs at CSU—resulting in cost savings of thousands of dollars!

 Q: How does it work?